-Following approval by the project advisor and secondary reader and the Academic Dean, the student will present an unbound and signed copy of the Thesis, on acid-free paper, to the Director of the MTSO Library, along with payment for binding services.
-Two other digital copies of the Thesis in PDF format are to be presented or forwarded to the D. Min.
-Director at the same time.
+Following approval by the project advisor and secondary reader and the Academic Dean, the student will present an electronic digital file, both WORD and PDF files.
+Students may decide whether or not they want to submit the e-dissertation to OhioLINK ETD (Electronic Theses & Dissertation) repository.
+If students are not submitting to OhioLINK, then they may opt to submit either a PDF saved to a flash drive, or an unbound and signed copy of the Thesis, on acid-free paper, to the Director of the MTSO Library, along with payment for binding services.